James Paxton looks like old self as he makes his 2021 Cactus League debut for Mariners

 Paxton returns to a rebuilding team that doesn’t necessarily have quite the expectations of his teams in New York.

 “It’s a really young team, but a very talented team,” he said.
-“Obviously, there’s tons of talent around here on the pitching, defense and hitting.
+“Obviously, there’s tons of talent around here on pitching, defense and hitting.
 I think it’s gonna be a really good team.
 We’ve got a chance to surprise some people this year.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.